 Corequisites: DPST1013 or MATH1131 or MATH1141 or MATH1151 (or successful completion of MATH1131/1141/1151 or DPST1013 prior to enrolment)

 Cycle of offering: Term 1, 2 & 3

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities, and improve your written communication skills.

 Course outlines contain information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains up-to-date timetabling information.

-MATH1081 is compulsory for students in Computer Science and Software Engineering, and is optional for all other Engineering students.
-In particular, it is recommended for students in Electrical, Telecom, Photovoltaic & Solar and Computer Engineering as it will help them with their Computing courses.
+MATH1081 is compulsory for students in Computer Science and Software Engineering and is optional for all other Engineering students.
+It is recommended for students in Electrical, Telecom, Photovoltaic & Solar and Computer Engineering as it will help them with their Computing courses.
 It is also compulsory for students enrolled in a Mathematics major or study plan (except Maths and Finance).
-In an Advanced Science program, MATH1081 should be included in the first year of study, but students in the basic Science program 3970 are advised to consider postponing MATH1081 until their second year, or to at least Semester 2 of their first year.
+In an Advanced Science program, MATH1081 should be included in the first year of study, but students in the basic Science program 3970 are advised to consider postponing MATH1081 until their second year, or to at least Term 2 or 3 of their first year.

 If you are currently enrolled in MATH1081, you can log into UNSW Moodle for this course.

 For general advice, see advice on choosing first-year courses.